-North East – Regional Theatre Guide
+North East England– Regional Theatre Guide

-The History of North East Theatres
+A short history of North East Theatres

-There are so many stunning theatres in the North East that look like they belong in a museum, or better yet, they are themselves made into museums.
+There are so many stunning theatres in the North East that look like they belong in a museum, or better yet, they are themselves museums.
 The Darlington Hippodrome which was formerly known as the Darlington Civic theatre was re-opened in 2017 after huge £13.7m restoration project.

-Another beautiful North East Theatre that opened in 1837 is the Theatre Royal in Newcastle Upon Tyne.
+Another beautiful North East theatre that opened in 1837 is the Theatre Royal in Newcastle Upon Tyne.
 It is a Grade 1 listed building that is located on Grey Street and opened with a first performance of ‘The Merchant of Venice’.
 The first manager of this historical theatre in fact hired his wife as the main actress.

 Many other modern venues in the North East include The Sage in Gateshead, The Playhouse in Whitley Bay & the Phoenix Theatre in Blyth.
 All of which show a range of Music, Dance & Comedy performances to cater for all types of theatre buffs.

-What is the best way to travel to North East Theatres
+What is the best way to travel to North East Theatres?